 - Rub oil into your hands and deeply breathe in the oil (dilute it with a carrier oil)

 The Ideal Aromatic Meditation Music

 Our Aromatherapy channel is a soothing spa-like wellness and relaxation channel, suited for massage therapists and meditation.
-Light your favourite aromatherapy candle for mediation, turn on this channel, and focus on your breath.
+Light your favourite aromatherapy candle for meditation, turn on this channel, and focus on your breath.

 We have over 550 channels, many of which are focused purely on health and wellness.
 They are perfect for the spa, yoga, reiki, and relaxation.
 Visit our Channel Guide to explore all of them.